-A "Pre-test" vs. "Post- est' design was employed.
-Subject, we really a merge to thospitalized parents with a principal diagnosis of DM, stroke or COPD (2) prannel to be discharged (3) icheduled to go house or private old aged homes.
-Outcome measures were categorized as: (1) Health related parameters for cognitive function, (2) Health services utilization and cost data; (3) Satisfaction survey.
+A "Pre-test" vs. "Post-test' design was employed.
+Subjects were (1) emergency hospitalized patients with a principal diagnosis of DM, stroke or COPD (2) planned to be discharged (3) an eduled to go home or private old aged homes.
+Outcome masures were categorized as: (1) Health related parameters for cognitive function, (2) Health services utilization and cost data; (3) Satisfaction survey.